SamarthRao91/SamarthRao91/README.md

 ### Hi there, my name is Samarth.👋
-I am a High School Student learning Java in AP Computer Science aspiring to be a devolper, enthusiastic about programming and software development.

 - 🌱 I’m currently learning Java
 - 📫 How to reach me: - raosamarth91@gmail.com